Blog

 January 29, 2026

-The intelligent digital classroom: beyond interactive whiteboards
+The smart digital classroom: beyond interactive whiteboards

 • Simultaneous multi-user interaction